 Good ideas can have great value.
 However monetizing your idea by transforming into property that can be sold or licensed is problematic.
 It will be appreciated that sales and licensing of patents are the common ways to document valuable ideas that can be transform into cash.
 How can an idea be converted into a patent?
 What is required for a patentable idea?

 Ideas to Knowhow

 Typically, ideas must first be transformed into patentable knowhow.
 An idea may be that it would be wonderful to build a set of birdlike wings to allow people to fly.
 However this idea is worthless unless it can be shown how the wings could be built and how the wings could be operated to allow human flight.

 In other words, the idea must be developed to show that it can accomplish the desired task.
 Sometimes this can be shown by building a prototype or “bench model” that shows how the idea will work.

 Again, transforming the idea into saleable property is problematic.

 Inventions are sold and licensed.
 Inventions are often documented via patenting to create a separable and distinct asset that can be sold or licensed.
-See my blog of Requirements for a Patentable Invention.
-See also my blog What not to before you File.
+See my articles of Requirements for a Patentable Invention and Patent Application Elements.
+See also my article What not to before you File.